Cobra maneuver: Use in combat

 The cobra maneuver has been used in mock dogfights but there is little to no known documentation of it being used in actual combat.
-One primary described mock dogfight was fought between a Saab 35 Draken and a Saab 37 Viggen in Swedish service, were the latter pursued the former, when the former suddenly performed a Cobra and got the latter to overshoot.
+One primary described mock dogfight was fought between two planes in Swedish service.
+In this case, a Saab 35 Draken was pursued by a Saab 37 Viggen.
+The Draken suddenly performed a cobra maneuver and the Viggen overshot it.
 Existing material of this mock dogfight does not cover the elements of the engagement before and after the maneuver in detail, which would be useful in assessing its usefulness in modern combat.
-Reflective discussions from the pilots does however say that the maneuver was a useful combat move if performed correctly, with the caveat that it was only really effective as a last ditch maneuver due to the loss of speed when performed.
+The pilots say that the maneuver was a useful combat move if performed correctly, with the caveat that it was only effective as a last ditch maneuver due to the loss of speed when performed.

 History

 Sweden

-During the early 1960s, the manoeuvre was developed and performed by Swedish pilots flying the Saab 35 fighter jet.
+During the early 1960s, the maneuver was developed and performed by Swedish pilots flying the Saab 35 fighter jet.
 It was invented during training for recovery from super stalls (also known as deep stalls) to which the double delta tailless design of the Saab 35 is susceptible.
 A super stall is an uncontrollable stall which is much harder to recover from than a standard stall.
 Super stall plagued the early years of Saab 35 service, causing several deaths, which led the Swedish air staff to implement extra training on how to counteract and recover from them.
-The result was the cobra manoeuvre The Swedes named the manoeuvre "kort parad" (short parry) after a fencing manoeuvre of the same name, known as "beat parry" in English.
+The result was the cobra maneuver.
+The Swedes named the maneuver "kort parad" (short parry) after a fencing maneuver of the same name, known as "beat parry" in English.
 When pulling high alpha, the pilot would have noticed that he was entering super stall, and would then have pulled negative alpha to recover.
-The dramatic effect of this manoeuvre on aircraft speed was noticed and pilots started to purposely use it to drop speed.
+The dramatic effect of this maneuver on aircraft speed was noticed and pilots started to purposely use it to drop speed.
 The Swedish test pilots who discovered the cobra were Bengt Olow and Ceylon Utterborn, who developed the technique around 1961–1963.

 The Swedish pilots soon considered how to use this move in combat to get a pursuing aircraft to overshoot, putting it in a perfect position for a riposte, and it was not long until it was proven viable during mock dogfights.
-In real combat, depending on the situation and the execution of the manoeuvre, it could be used to confuse the enemy by making it lose the target or to overshoot, which would allow the pursued pilot the opportunity to either flee from combat or re-engage.
-However, the maneuver was very difficult and dangerous to use as anything more than a last-ditch effort, as without precise execution the aircraft's slow speed after the manoeuvre would make it an easy target.
+In real combat, depending on the situation and the execution of the maneuver, it could be used to confuse the enemy by making it lose the target or to overshoot, which would allow the pursued pilot the opportunity to either flee from combat or re-engage.
+However, the maneuver was very difficult and dangerous to use as anything more than a last-ditch effort, as without precise execution the aircraft's slow speed after the maneuver would make it an easy target.